Steckschwein/steckschwein.github.io/content/hardware/index.md

 #### PS/2 keyboard controller

 An ATmega8 is used as PS/2 keyboard and maybe (later) mouse controller.
-The code running on the ATmega is based on [AVR Application Note 313](http://www.atmel.com/Images/doc1235.pdf), We added code to act as an SPI slave and implemented german keyboard layout and support for a few modifier keys that was missing in the original code.
+The code running on the ATmega is based on [AVR Application Note 313](http://www.atmel.com/Images/doc1235.pdf) and takes care of the PS/2 protocol handling and mapping keycodes to ASCII characters.
+We added code to act as an SPI slave and implemented german keyboard layout and support for a few modifier keys that was missing in the original code.
 Also, special keys or key combinations like SysRq and the three-finger-salute are being handled directly by the keyboard controller to pull the respective signals like NMI or trigger a hardware reset.
 The pin header P2 can be used to access the rx and tx pin of the ATmega8's UART to be able to get some debug output.
 P3 is a standard ISP connector used to reflash the ATmega8's firmware.

 ![schematic of ps controller](images/ps2.png)